Types of Law Degrees and Legal Studies Degrees

 - Recently Updated

-In today's economy, many students are seriously considering going to graduate school to delay entering a depressed job...
+In today's economy, many students are considering graduate school enrollment in order to delay entering a depressed job market....

 - Top Law Firms Create New Kind of Lawyer